This document will provides instructions for the GenoPred pipeline. It covers the following topics:

 Executing the output_all rule will run many steps in the pipeline.
 If you want to check what will happen before you run the pipeline, it is often useful to use the -n parameter, which will do a dry-run, printing out all the steps it would run, without actually running it.

-# Remember to activate the genopred environment before running the pipeline
+# Remember to activate the genopred environment and go into to the GenoPred/pipeline directory before running the pipeline

 conda activate genopred